Nance-Lab/textile/README.md

 ![Logo](/images/logo.png)

-Tutorials and Modules for teaching experimentalists data science from a biological perspective.
+This TEXTILE curriculum teaches trainees data science from the biological perspective of brain cell shape quantification.

 What is TEXTILE?
 ===========